 Diana di Battista

-Kleber Jorge (Vocal Director)
+Kleber Jorge (vocal director)

-Brazilian Vinyl Sets:
+Brasilian Vinyl DJ Sets:

 Mario Caldato Jr.